Our Community Work

 Ninety (90) students were involved in all aspects of each production, behind and in front of the scenes.
 When added to the 550-600 non-participating students who attended MS 80 each year (all of whom attended either at school assemblies or at after-school performances), this program reached well over 600 students each year.

-This work really began BxO’s deeper involvement in community teaching, and showcased how our multi-disciplinary artists could work with students of all ages.
+This work began BxO’s deeper involvement in community teaching, and showcased how our multi-disciplinary artists could work with students of all ages.
 These students were also part of the Opera-in-the-Schools program, discussed above.

 Kingsbridge Heights Community Center partnership

-2016-2017 marks the third year in which Bronx Opera will receive City Council funds to work with the Bronx’s immigrant community.
+2018-2019 marks the fourth year in which Bronx Opera will receive City Council funds to work with the Bronx’s immigrant community.
 Currently, BxO is beginning our second year working with the Kingsbridge Heights Community Center (KHCC), a settlement house in the northwest Bronx.
 KHCC works with a largely immigrant community; according to City-Data.com, 44.8% of Kingsbridge Heights residents are foreign-born (twice that of the rest of New York City), and 25.7% of Kingsbridge Heights residents speak English poorly or not at all (three and a half times that of the rest of NYC).

 Last year, BxO’s teaching artists worked with BxO and KHCC staff to create: